NikoHems/Start-up-classification/README.md

 # Startup Success Prediction

 This repository contains a machine learning application aimed at predicting the success of startups using a binary classification approach.
+I also wrote a quick blog post about it.
+Find it [here](https://medium.com/@niko.hems/can-you-predict-start-up-success-9a40258449ea)

 ## Repository Structure